-The cobas[®] HEV test is a qualitative PCR test for the detection of HEV RNA that is run on the cobas[®] 5800/6800/8800 Systems.
+The cobas[®] HEV test is a qualitative PCR test for the detection of HEV RNA that is run on the cobas[®] 6800 System and cobas[®] 8800 System.
 The cobas[®] HEV test enables the simultaneous detection of HEV RNA and the internal control in a single test of an infected, individual donation or pooled plasma from individual donations.